thaliproject/thali/index.md

 # How?
 On the wire we create our peer to peer web using:
 * CouchDB's HTTP based synch protocol,
-* public keys for identity,
-* mutual TLS auth for authentication and secrecy,
+* public keys for identity with mutual TLS auth for authentication and secrecy,
 * Tor Hidden Services for traffic analysis protection and NAT/Firewall penetration,
 * BLE/Bluetooth/Wi-Fi for local peer to peer communication, and
 * Our soon to be invented HTTP based protocol for high latency mesh formation